zink-lang/zink/docs/contributing/architecture.md

 The path of the compiler crate is `/compiler`, as its name, it's the zink compiler `zinkc`, currently just a wrapper of `zingen`, the codegen library.

-So if you want to contibute to the compiler, the code inside `/compiler` and `/codegen` will be interested for you!
+So if you want to contribute to the compiler, the code inside `/compiler` and `/codegen` will be interested for you!

 ## Zink